IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Note: File-level PID registration was added in Dataverse Software 4.9; it could not be disabled until Dataverse Software 4.9.3.

 It is possible to override the installation-wide setting for specific collections.
 For example, it registration of PIDs for files can be enabled in a specific collection when it is disabled instance-wide.
 Or it can be disabled in specific collections where it is enabled by default.
-See ... for details.
+See :ref:`collection-attributes-api` for details.

 .. _:IndependentHandleService: